Who is collecting your personal data?

-To fulfil a contractual obligation
+To fulfill a contractual obligation

 If you donate to our foundation we will process the personal data you provided to process that donation.

-We will process your personal information to fulfil any legal obligations placed upon us, such as the prevention of fraud or money-laundering.
+We will process your personal information to fulfill any legal obligations placed upon us, such as the prevention of fraud or money-laundering.
 We will also process your personal information if lawfully required to do so by a legal authority or a court of law.